apahl/hn/README.md

 # Hacker News Title Downloader for the terminal

 Download and show the top N article titles from the Hacker News homepage.
+Optionally only the new messages since the last run of the program can be shown.
 Written in [Rust](https://www.rust-lang.org/), inspired by the [V version](https://github.com/BafS/hn-top).

 Using [getopts](https://docs.rs/getopts/0.2.21/getopts/) for parsing commandline arguments, [reqwest](https://docs.rs/reqwest/0.11.4/reqwest/) for retrieving the data and [colored](https://docs.rs/colored/2.0.0/colored/) terminal output.